KailaniBailey/IBM-Data-Science-Professional-Certificate/README.md

 The IBM Data Science Professional Certification consists of 10 online courses that provide the tools and skills to succeed in data science, including use of open source tools and libraries, Python, databases, SQL, data visualization, data analysis, statistical analysis, predictive modeling, and machine learning algorithms.<br>
 # Summary
 This repository contains documentation and resources used to complete the certification, relevant notes and other code snippets, and proof of certification for each course.<br>
+# Skills <br>
+The following skills are developed in this professional certificate program:
+- Import and clean data sets
+- Analyze and visualize data
+- Build macine learning models and pipelines
+- Develop knowledge of industry tools, languages, and libraries:
+  - Methodology
+  - RStudio
+  - SQL
+  - Data Mining
+  - Jupyter Notebooks
 # Tools <br>
-The following tools were used to complete this certification:<br>
+The following tools were used to complete this certification:
+- Python
+- Jupyter Notebook
+- GitHub
+- IBM Watson Studio
-(Python, Jupyter, GitHub, IBM Watson Studio, IBM Cloud Pak)<br>
+- IBM Cloud Pak<br>
 # Libraries <br>
-The following Python libraries were used throughout the certification:<br>
+The following Python libraries were used throughout the certification:
-(Pandas, Numpy, SciPy, matplotlib, seaborn, plotly, Folium, scikitlearn)<br>
+- Pandas
+- Numpy
+- SciPy
+- matplotlib
+- Seaborn
+- plotly
+- Folium
+- scikit-learn<br>